 Planning for your care begins when you are admitted to hospital.
 Your health care team will develop a plan of care that is right for you.
 In some cases, this may include a transfer to another Island hospital where you will continue to receive the care you need.
 View the Patient Care Journey [PDF | 371 KB].

-If you have completed the acute phase of your care and no longer require the range of services offered at the hospital where you were admitted, you may be transferred to another hospital where your existing care needs will be met.
-Patients and/or their caregiver(s) will be advised by a member of their health care team if a transfer is part of their care plan.
+If you have completed the acute phase of your care and no longer require the range of services offered at your current hospital, you may be transferred to another hospital where your existing care needs will continue to be met.
+If a transfer may be required as part of your care plan, you and your family will be advised by a member of your health care team if a transfer is part of their care plan.

 Will the hospital I am transferred to know my patient history?